kevinriehm/calypso/doc/syntax.md

    - If the third component is omitted, it is equivalent to if the component had been included and its expression was the atom `nil`.

-   - An S-expression is nominally a linked list.
+   - An S-expression is nominally a linked list (and will be referred to as such).
 However, the `.` syntax allows for specifying a value for what would normally be the NULL (nil) pointer signifying the end of the list (the cdr of the last cons cell); this means an S-expression can represent not just lists but trees.

 Atoms
 -----